 Building our momentum: introducing the League’s annual report

-The same is true this year, perhaps more than ever.
 The League has had one of its most successful years in its history, with highlights including spearheading the campaign to see the National Trust end hunting on its land, being the official complainant in the Hankinson case that saw one of the foremost huntsmen in the land convicted for hosting a masterclass in how to get away with illegal hunting, and being at the forefront of a coalition that lobbied for and secured the Animal Welfare (Sentencing) Act 2021.

 The League led a coalition of charities to Number 10 to push the government to increase sentences for animal welfare offences